TijlS/GWBulkEdit/README.md

 5) Sign in with the Google Workspace administrator account

 ## Instructions
+1) Run `npm install`
-1) Make sure that the credentials.json is in this folder
+2) Make sure that the credentials.json is in this folder
-2) Open the link and sign in with the Google Workspace administator account
+3) Open the link and sign in with the Google Workspace administator account
-3) Enter the code that you got wile signing in
+4) Enter the code that you got wile signing in
-4) Enter the domain name from wich you want to get the users
+5) Enter the domain name from wich you want to get the users
-5) Enter the domain you want to transfer them to (jhon.doe@example.com => jhon.doe@new-domain.com)
+6) Enter the domain you want to transfer them to (jhon.doe@example.com => jhon.doe@new-domain.com)
-6) Wait until the process finishes (This can take a long time!)
+7) Wait until the process finishes (This can take a long time!)

 © Tijl Schipper 2022